March 26, 2026 (2w ago)

 Related: How to set up error tracking without Sentry

 Both Coolify and Temps are self-hosted deployment platforms, but they diverge on architecture and bundled tooling.
-Coolify uses a PHP/Laravel stack with Docker, while Temps ships as a single Rust binary with built-in observability (Coolify GitHub, 2026).
+Coolify uses a PHP/Laravel stack with Docker, while Temps ships as a single Rust binary with built-in observability.

-Citation capsule: Coolify is a PHP/Laravel platform with 280+ templates and no built-in observability.
-Temps is a single Rust binary that bundles analytics, error tracking, session replay, and uptime monitoring alongside deployments.
-Both are free to self-host (Coolify GitHub, 2026).
+Coolify is built on PHP/Laravel and offers 280+ one-click templates, though it doesn't include observability tools natively.
+Temps takes a different approach as a single Rust binary that bundles analytics, error tracking, session replay, and uptime monitoring alongside deployments.
+Both are free to self-host.

 | Feature | Coolify v4 | Temps |